Skip to Main Content

 By Dr. Chris Salierno

-Posted Apr 17th, 2022 in Conditions & Symptoms, Patient Experience, Treatment & Services
+Posted Apr 17th, 2022 in Conditions & Symptoms, Exams, Patient Experience, Periodontics & Gum Health, Treatment & Services

 If gingivitis isn’t treated, your gum tissue can start to pull away from the structures that support it, and you may suffer bone loss.
 Ultimately, your teeth may loosen or fall out.
 That’s called periodontitis.